-The Plan, and this Plan Document Handbook, are governed by, and the rights and obligations of the Medical Trust, ECCEBT, Claims Administrator and the Members shall be interpreted, construed and enforced in accordance with, the laws of the State of New York without regard to the conflict of law principles thereof.
+The Plan and this Plan Document Handbook are governed by, and the rights and obligations of the Medical Trust, the ECCEBT, the Claims Administrator, the Members, and any person who is, or claims to be, eligible for participation in the Plan, shall be interpreted, construed and enforced in accordance with, the laws of the State of New York without regard to the conflict of law principles thereof.

-The Church Pension Fund and its affiliates, including but not limited to CPGSC and ECCEBT (collectively, "CPG"), retain the right to amend, terminate, or modify the terms of the Plans, as well as any post-retirement health subsidy, at any time, for any reason and unless required by applicable law, without notice.
+The Church Pension Fund and its affiliates, including but not limited to CPGSC and the ECCEBT (collectively, "CPG"), retain the right to amend, terminate, or modify the terms of the Plans, as well as any post-retirement health subsidy, at any time, for any reason and unless required by applicable law, without notice.